 The tiny village of Flateyri in Önundarfjörður in the Westfjords of Iceland is surrounded by spectacular scenery.
 However, dangers lurk in this idyllic setting.
 On October 25, 1995, a deadly avalanche rolled over the settlement burying homes and killing 20.
 (The population of the village is only ~200.)

 The panorama below was taken around 1:15 am.
 The quality of light was not to my satisfaction and there was howling wind to contend with.
-The camera was mounted on the pano rig made by Really Right Stuff.
+The camera was mounted on a pano rig made by Really Right Stuff.

 Notice the ‘deflecting wall’ in the foreground (around 1/3 of the way in), erected after the fatal avalanche.
 Click on the photo to fire up a larger view.